withastro/docs/src/pages/en/guides/cms/contentful.md

 - **Date:** `2021-10-01`
 - **Content:** `This is my first blog post!`

 Feel free to add as many blog posts as you want.
-Now that you have some data in your Contentful space, switch to your favorite code editor and start hacking!
+Now that you have some data in your Contentful space, switch to your favorite code editor to start hacking with Astro!

 ### Creating astro components

 Create a new astro component `Card.astro` inside the `src/components` directory of your project.
-This component will be used to display blog post cards on the homepage.
+This component will be used to display your blog post cards on the homepage later on.

 :::tip
 Not familiar with `.astro` files?
 Check out [astro components](/en/core-concepts/astro-components/) for more information.